 When running with database updates, set the Jenkins job parameter

 RDS_STACK_NAMEto either the Author or Live RDS (Relational Database Service) CloudFormation stack name from your original Author and Live deployment.
 For Example:

-Go to the Staging directory in your Amazon S3 bucket for CloudOps, and find the script that is automatically generated by the
+Go to the staging directory in your Amazon S3 bucket for CloudOps.
+Find the script that is automatically generated by the

 The script is named

 staging.shand is stored under the folder name provided by the